 Our cute Italian guide then told us about the word siesta.
 In modern times, it’s considered to be a luxury, but in ancient times it was deemed a necessity.
 Siestas were typically taken during the hottest parts of the day to avoid the oppressive heat.
 The word siesta comes from the Latin word ‘hora sexta’ meaning “the 6th hour of the day,” where there was a dedicated time to grab some fresh sardines and bread on the street, then take a nap before returning to the order of the day.

-Prior to entering a temple, patrons would typically bathe themselves; so we stopped at a magnificent bath house were it was so well preserved I nearly giggled.
+Prior to entering a temple, patrons would typically bathe themselves; so we stopped at a magnificent bath house where it was so well preserved I nearly giggled.
 Why would I giggle?
 Because it was like I was literally walking into a REAL bathhouse where you could see the intricate and magnificent Roman statues holding up the ceiling, the hollow tubes that were inside the walls to warm the different areas, the elevated floor where steam was pushed through so you weren’t walking on cold floor, a huge basin where you could go and cool down if you were too hot, and the wonderful ceilings that are RARELY EVER seen in a place as old as this!
 I couldn’t believe it!

 My Grandma and I have always been fascinated by Roman History.
 We watch Gladiator together all the time.
 This experience felt like I was seeing first-hand how Maximus would have bathed, and it just made me kind of giggle knowing my imagination was running away with me; but how could it NOT in a place such as THIS?!

-We left the bath house and took a drink from the ancient aqueducts that run throughout the city.
+We left the bathhouse and took a drink from the ancient aqueducts that run throughout the city.
 They are still widely used today throughout both Pompeii and Italy, and the water often flows from the mouths of Lions.
 In addition to the very modern plumbing throughout the city, most houses also had indoor plumbing!
-Aqueducts would bring fresh water into the home and either pass through via a small trough-like stream, or be used and stored in large cisterns or water-collecting basins within the home itself.
+Aqueducts would bring fresh water into the home and either pass through via a small trough-like stream or be used and stored in large cisterns or water-collecting basins within the home itself.
 I pondered the complexity of their society as well as the fact that they were so well supplied with more modern conveniences.
 I never imagined an ‘ancient’ society such as this.

 The next leg of my tour is where things got a little sobering and dark for me.
 I work in the medical field, so I have seen dead bodies.
 I have watched first-hand as life slipped away from someone who lost the battle to infection, cancer, etc. This was disturbing for me though, to see the encasement of the bodies that had died during the eruption of Mt.
 Vesuvius so long ago.

 Originally, the bodies were buried in the ash where they eventually decayed, leaving the shells surrounding the area where they had once been.
 A scientist then used a form of ultrasound/radio-frequency to locate these cavities and injected plaster into them to preserve the area, allowing for their excavation.
 The result is a macabre witness to the magnitude of the volcanic eruption, the fear that must have consumed the inhabitants of Pompeii, and the horrific ways in which they died.
 Their terror is visible in their body language and in their faces.
-These encasements or historical cavities were found both within the town and clear down by the ocean, as if the residents were trying to take to the sea to escape the volcano’s wrath.
+These encasements or historical cavities were found both within the town and clear down by the ocean as if the residents were trying to take to the sea to escape the volcano’s wrath.
 Mothers cradling their babies, pregnant women, lovers holding each other in bed; it’s sobering and broke my heart a little to see all of this destruction.
 So many were found in their beds that it is assumed the eruption happened late at night, and likely took the whole town by surprise.